The Best Macarons in Toronto

 Here are the best macarons in Toronto.

-At Butter Avenue, at Yonge and Lawrence, macarons are made in flavours like white chocolate, strawberry earl grey, matcha, lychee, and Spring My Love (saffron raspberry).
+Locations on Queen West and also at Yonge and Lawrence offer macarons in flavours like white chocolate, strawberry earl grey, matcha, lychee, and Spring My Love (saffron raspberry).
 At $2.25 each, the macarons are so good, you might break into song.
 (We're gonna rock down to Butter Avenue, and then we’ll take it higher!)
 More »